newrelic/nr1-workshop/lab2/INSTRUCTIONS.md

 const since = ` SINCE ${duration/1000/60} MINUTES AGO `;
 ```

-1. Now, we're going to make `duration` part of each of the four query objects.
+3. Now, we're going to make `duration` part of each of the four query objects.
 * `TableComponent`: `query={nrql+since}`
 * upper `LineChart`: `query={trxOverT+since}`
 * lower `LineChart`: `query={tCountNrql+since}`
 * `ScatterChart`: `query={apdexNrql+since}`

-3. Save the file and reload.
+4. Save the file and reload.
 Now try to change the time window again.
 You should see your charts reading and re-rendering based on the `timeRange`.

 ## Step 3: Load and display an Entity

-In this portion of the pageant, we're going to call another Nerdlet, specifically the overview experience for an APM Service, using the `navigation` object to open a predefined portion of NR1.
+In this step we're going to call another Nerdlet, specifically the overview experience for an APM Service, using the `navigation` object to open a predefined portion of NR1.
 We're also going to utilize the `Button` component.

 We need to start by adding a `Button` to the screen.